airpair/creating-container-components-part-2-angular-1-directives/post.md

 ```

-If we simply added an "ng-transclude" directive to each section that supports custom content (as below)...
+If we simply added an `ng-transclude` directive to each section that supports custom content (as below)...

 ```javascript